 But it doesn’t end at fulfilling your stationery needs, An Organised Life has also evolved into a bigger brand, with the website moonlighting as a go-to destination for ambitious women who want to gain inspiration from other like-minded folks, and, well, get organised.
 So far, the line up has included It girls, like our own girl boss, Alison Rice, Lara Worthington, Anine Bing, Brooke Testoni and Karen Walker.

-Keep scrolling to read how Wadworth prepares for the year ahead.
+So, keep scrolling to read how Wadworth prepares and organises her goals.

 I set stepping stones each month or so to help achieve my goals, and I also celebrate the small successes along the way

 I try to set my resolutions high in order to push myself as much as I can.
 In terms of writing my new year resolutions, it’s extremely difficult to just write one.
 I split mine up into three categories:

 Personal: For example, work out three times a week, or have a healthy work-life balance by doing X and Y, or focus on a healthy balanced diet.

 Professional: For example, build my business by focusing on X,Y and Z, or meet all my KPIs to work towards X, Y and Z, or get a job promotion by doing X,Y and Z.

 Financial: For example, save for a trip to France, or for a house deposit, or grow my sales by X amount.

 Big yearly goals are definitely easy to lose sight of unless you put a bit of a plan in place.
 I set stepping stones each month or so to help achieve my goals and I also celebrate the small successes along the way (it keeps me motivated!)
 For example if my main goal was to concentrate on saving for a trip to New York, I would set myself smaller targets for each month, then celebrate by booking my flights.